Germany: local leader of far-right party attacked, wounded

 Bremen police said they believe the attack on Frank Magnitz, a lawmaker in Germany’s national parliament who leads the party’s local branch, was politically motivated.
 They called for witnesses to the attack, which took place early Monday evening near a city theater, to come forward.

-The party, known by its German acronym AfD, said early Tuesday that Magnitz was ambushed by three masked men, beaten unconscious with a piece of wood and then kicked in the head.
+The party, known by its German acronym AfD, said early Tuesday that Magnitz was ambushed by three masked men after he left a local newspaper’s new year’s reception, beaten unconscious with a piece of wood and then kicked in the head as he lay on the ground.
 He has been hospitalized.

 Bremen, Germany’s smallest state, holds a regional election on May 26, the same day as European Parliament elections in which AfD hopes to make gains.